-It was a completely chance, perfectly placed, fatal stab to his aorta.
+By complete chance, it was a perfectly placed, fatal stab to Stompanato’s aorta.

 “I began to grasp the enormity of what Cheryl had done and began to understand why.
 She had heard John say he was going to destroy my face, and she had brought the knife to protect me.
 A young girl, a child, against a big man.
 The thrust of the knife piercing the aorta was fatal by chance.
 She was trying to protect me.
 She was now in terrible trouble.
 Nothing seemed to matter except protecting her.”

-And that is what Lana, her mother Mildred, Stephan Crane, and attorney Jerry Geisler spent the next month doing.
-There would be no special treatment for Cheryl however, and she spent the time between the homicide and her eventual acquittal at the end of April 1958 behind bars at the Beverly Hills Police Station and juvenile hall.
+And that’s exactly what Lana, her mother Mildred, Stephen Crane, and attorney Jerry Geisler spent the next month doing.
+There would be no special treatment for Cheryl, who spent the time between the homicide and her eventual acquittal–at the end of April 1958–behind bars at the Beverly Hills Police Station and juvenile hall.

-That’s three weeks in prison for a fourteen-year-old girl.
+That’s three weeks behind bars for a fourteen-year-old girl.

 “…Cheryl began to appreciate her own intelligence and to use her innate abilities…She developed an interest in Stephan’s [Cheryl’s father] restaurant business…so she entered the Cornell University hotel and restaurant management school and graduated with straight A’s.
 She became one of Stephan’s partners…today [Cheryl is] a highly successful business woman in real estate…whenever I’m with Cheryl I’m impressed at how effectively she’s taken charge of her life.
 It’s been a long, hard journey for her, but she’s made it—made me proud, too, to be her mother.”

-And Lana, ever the survivor, rose from the tragedy of Good Friday 1958, and yet again revitalized her film career with the smash hit, Imitation of Life (1959), which catapulted Lana into yet another successful decade of her career.
+And Lana, ever the survivor, rose from the tragedy of Good Friday 1958 with Imitation of Life (1959), a hit film that catapulted her into yet another successful decade of stardom.